abruzzi/react-application-is-not-a-thing/readme.md

 ## The benefits of having these layers

+As demonstrated above, these layers brings us many advantages:

+1. Enhanced maintainability: by separating a component into distinct parts, it is easier to locate and fix defects in specific parts of the code.
+This can save time and reduce the risk of introducing new bugs while making changes.

+2. Increased modularity: the layered structure is more modular, which can make it easier to reuse code and build new features.
+Even in each layer, take views for example, tend to be more composable.

+3. Enhanced readability: it's much easier to understand and follow the logic of the code.
+This can be especially helpful for other developers who are reading and working with the code.
+That's the core of making changes to the codebase.

+4. Improved scalability: with reduced complixity in each individual module, the application is often more scalable, as it is easier to add new features or make changes without affecting the entire system.
+This can be especially important for large, complex applications that are expected to evolve over time.

-The layers bring us clean boundaries and separation of concerns.
-One of the major benefits of the separation is that, if we have to (even very unlikely in most projects), we can replace the view without changing the underlying models and logic.
+5. Migrate to other techstack: if we have to (even very unlikely in most projects), we can replace the view layer without changing the underlying models and logic.
 All because the domain logic is encapsulated in pure JavaScript (or TypeScript) code and isn't aware of the existence of views.

 ## Conclusion